dorian-edwards/blog/content/developer-blog-I.md

 npm install nodemon --save-dev
 ```

 When we install nodemon we save it as a **_developer dependency_**.
-If we check our package.json file we'll notice nodemon is listed under devDependencies. devDependecies are only need by our project during development unlike normal dependencies which are needed by our application in production.
+If we check our package.json file we'll notice nodemon is listed under devDependencies. devDependecies are only needed by our application during development unlike normal dependencies which are always needed by our application.
 Here's my [repo](https://github.com/buddafucofibas/devdiaries_II/tree/1435bd513a8c56b0557e71dbfad3006ae88bb786) at this point.

 ---